SELECT and WHERE Clauses

 Warning: you should be aware that when you use subtraction

-between integer values where one is of type UNSIGNED
+between integer values where one is of type UNSIGNED, the result

 will be unsigned!
 See section 6.3.5 Cast Functions.